Kit Le Fever

 Heart of Stone

-I don't know if Budokan is named after the famed Tokyo concert hall; it seems more likely that both the venue and the song are named for something else, but it's the album's one full-on 'Tron track.
+I would guess that Budokan is named after the famed Tokyo concert hall (it translates to something like 'martial arts hall'), but it's the album's one full-on Mellotron track.
 The sleevenotes state that they'd started by recording it with Mellotron samples, then decided that nothing but the real thing would do (more of this attitude, please!), at which point someone called Haneda 'found one in the back of his house'.
 As you do.
 I mean, how many people just happen to have a forgotten Mellotron lying around?
 Anyway, it sounds great, with strings splattered all over the track in true scattergun style by Kazuto Shimizu, reminding one rather of King Crimson in places, not least because of Haruhiko Tsuda's Frippish guitar style.
 There's more strings towards the end of Hikaru Sazanami itself, but that's yer lot, I'm afraid.

 See: Shingetsu | Serenade